TimoSto/ThesorTeX/pkg/backend/project_template/documentation_en.md

-MainTitle: Usage of the template for academic papers
+# Usage of the template for academic papers
-title: How is the template structured?
+## How is the template structured?
 The files in which the formatting is defined are located under ***styPackages/***.

 The file ***main.tex*** is the *main file*.
 You can open it in a TeX editor of your choice and compile it.